Police chief: Multiple shooters in Sacramento mass shooting | Law-Order

 Six people were killed and 12 injured before dawn Sunday in Sacramento when multiple shooters fired amid crowds as bars and nightclubs emptied for the night in the second mass shooting in five weeks in California's capital city, the police chief said.

 The suspects were still at large Sunday afternoon and authorities said they had recovered at least one firearm and were reviewing video footage posted to social media that showed what appeared to be an altercation before the gunfire erupted.
-Police in a statement said it's not yet clear if the fight was related to the shooting.
+Police did not know if the fight was related to the shooting, Eaton said.

 Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.